 If so, nominate them for a University Foundations teaching award.
-One faculty member from each of the following course categories will be recognized by University Foundations and the General Education Committee.
+One faculty member from each of the following course categories will be recognized by University Foundations and the General Education Committee each year.
 Six winners from the Foundations of the Discipline categories will become Boise State’s nominees for the Idaho State Board of Education’s new GEM awards, which will celebrate outstanding general education teaching across Idaho’s universities.

 Foundations of the Disciplines Categories

 - Foundations of Oral Communication

 - Foundations of Mathematics

 - Foundations of Natural, Physical, and Applied Sciences

 - Foundations of Ethics and Diversity